Two UWS Churches Awarded Grants for Historic Restorations

 Services run through the church include adult ESOL and Spanish-language classes, children’s music and theater classes, after-school tutoring and homework help, as well as 12-step programs for those recovering from substance abuse.
 Concerts and rehearsals for various groups are also held at the church, including Broadway Inspirational Voices, the Talea Ensemble, Camerata Notturna; in addition, the church has a partnership with Carnegie Hall’s Citywide series.
 Local synagogues, such as B’nai Jeshurun, use the church for High Holiday services as well as for Sukkot.

-St. Michael’s Rev. Katharine Flexer explained that the $12,000 grant is to help restore the historic Parish House windows; specifically, the eight arched windows that line the front of the first floor.
+As for the $12,000 grant to St. Michael’s Church, Rev. Katharine Flexer explained that the money will help restore the eight arched windows that line the front of the building’s first floor.

 “The grant is helping us make our space more comfortable and energy efficient for the congregation and all the community groups who use it.”